tolribeiro/tolribeiro.github.io/_posts/2016-01-31-competitive-programming.markdown

 <img src="http://toribeiro.com/static/img/team.png" width="1275" height="150" class="img-responsive center-block" />

-Also, the team of my other friends got 4 and ended up in 2nd, which allowed them to compete the national phase. (!)
+Also, the team of my other friends solved 4 and ended up in 2nd, which allowed them to compete the national phase. (!)

 ### **Does competitive programming make me a better programmer?**

-As time passed and things at school were getting harder, I decided to put this new "thing" aside and dedicate myself fully to my classes...until now.
+As time passed, things at school were getting harder so I decided to put this new "thing" aside and dedicate myself fully to my classes...until now.

-Not that I think of being a competitor for real or dedicating a lot of energy on this now, but <a href="http://simpleprogrammer.com/2010/04/02/so-you-want-to-become-a-better-programmer-topcoder/" target="_blanket">this article</a> by *John Sonmez* from the `simpleprogrammer.com` made me realize that doing competitive programming problems as a hobby can be a great and *fun* way of starting to make gains again in my programming skills.
+Not that I think of being a competitor for real, dedicating a lot of energy on this now, but <a href="http://simpleprogrammer.com/2010/04/02/so-you-want-to-become-a-better-programmer-topcoder/" target="_blanket">this article</a> by *John Sonmez* from the `simpleprogrammer.com` inspired me and made me realize that doing competitive programming problems as a hobby can be a great and *fun* way of starting to make gains again in my programming skills.

 ### **What is the best platform to solve questions?**